FORTUVA/FORTUVA-BETTING-AUTOMATION-ENGINE/README.md

 An open-source helper tool for **Fortuva Prediction** players on Solana.
 This bot does **not** predict market direction — it simply places bets automatically in the direction you choose, so you can focus on your own strategy.

+## 🔐 Safe Private Key Handling

+### ⚠️ Security Disclaimer

+**IMPORTANT**: This bot runs locally on your computer.
+Your private key never leaves your device, and no external services collect or store it.
+However, always use a dedicated wallet with only the SOL you're willing to use for betting.
+Never use your primary wallet for automated tools.

+### 🛡️ Best Practices

+#### 1. Create a Dedicated Bot Wallet
+- **Generate a new Solana wallet** specifically for bot operations
+- **Never use your main wallet** or any wallet containing significant funds
+- **Fund it only** with the amount you're willing to risk for betting

+#### 2. Secure Private Key Storage
+- **Environment Variables**: Store your private key in a `.env` file (never commit this file)
+- **File Permissions**: Ensure `.env` file has restricted access (600 permissions on Unix systems)
+- **Backup Securely**: Keep a secure backup of your bot wallet's private key

+#### 3. Wallet Separation Strategy

 ##  Features

 ### Core Functionality